microsoft/makecode-csp/content/unit-5/day-16/sprite-arrays.md

 ### 2. Activity: Arrays of Sprites (40 minutes)

-* Direct students to the Array of Sprites page.
+* Direct students to the <a href="/unit-5/day-16/array-of-sprites">Array of Sprites</a> page.
-* Students will go to Activity: Arrays of Sprites (makecode.com).
+* Students will go to [Activity: Arrays of Sprites](https://arcade.makecode.com/courses/csintro2/arrays/string) (makecode.com).
 * Instruct students to complete Practice tasks 1, 2 and 3.
 * Encourage students to publish their work and paste the links on their Array of Sprites page.